Marine Corps Legal Services Specialist – MOS-4421

 Job Requirements for MOS 4421

 To be qualified for this position, a Marine needs a general technical (GT) score of 100 or higher on the Armed Services Vocational Aptitude Battery (ASVAB) test.
-Since they'll be dealing with a lot of documents, legal services specialists need to be able to type 35 words per minute.
+Since you will be dealing with a lot of documents, legal services specialists need to be able to type 35 words per minute.
 And they'll be required to complete the legal services specialist course.

 Due to the nature of the job, involving potentially legally-sensitive information requires that legal services specialists have no nonjudicial punishments on record.
 If you've been convicted by a court-martial or civilian court for any offense involving controlled substances, or any offense involving moral turpitude, you would not be eligible for this MOS.

-A job similar to legal services specialist would be MOS 0151, administrative clerk.
+A job similar to a legal services specialist would be MOS 0151, administrative clerk.
 This job's responsibilities include clerical and administrative duties in a more general office setting, whereas MOS 4421 has specific legal administrative duties.